garrethcain/django-easyjwt/README.md

 # implement out or custom backend for Admin and other views.
 AUTHENTICATION_BACKENDS = [
     'django.contrib.auth.backends.ModelBackend',    # Default, check the local DB.
-    'remotejwt_client.authentication.ModelBackend'         # Our override to check the remote service.
+    'easyjwt_client.authentication.ModelBackend'         # Our override to check the remote service.
 ]
 ```